dnav/dynlink/draft-ietf-core-dynlink.md

 ###Push

+The Push method can be used to allow a source endpoint to replace an outdated resource state at the destination with a newer representation.
 When the Push method is assigned to a binding, the source endpoint sends PUT requests to the destination resource when the Conditional Notification Attributes are satisfied for the source resource.
 The source endpoint SHOULD only send a notification request if any included Conditional Notification Attributes are met.
 The binding entry for this method MUST be stored on the source endpoint.

+###Execute

+An alternative means for a source endpoint to deliver change-of-state notifications to a destination resource is to use the Execute Method.
+When the Execute method is assigned to a binding, the source endpoint sends POST requests to the destination resource when the Conditional Notification Attributes are satisfied for the source resource.
+The source endpoint SHOULD only send a notification request if any included Conditional Notification Attributes are met.
+The binding entry for this method MUST be stored on the source endpoint.

+Note: Both the Push and the Execute methods are examples of Server Push mechanisms that are being researched in the Thing-to-Thing Research Group (T2TRG) {{I-D.irtf-t2trg-rest-iot}}.

 Link Relation    {#relation_type}
 ------